 Maj.
-Gen. Edward Vaughan serves as Executive Director, Joint Rapid Acquisition Cell, Office of the Assistant Secretary of Defense for Acquisition, the Pentagon, Arlington, Virginia.
-He leads the multi-disciplinary team responsible for driving urgent solutions for our warfighters and partners enabling decisive action and victory.
-He serves as Executive Secretary for all Department of Defense Senior Integration Groups and is the senior defense official responsible for recommendation of the $750 million Rapid Acquisition Authorities for Joint Urgent and Emergent Operational Needs and interagency Defense Assisted Acquisition initiatives.
+Gen. Edward L. “Hertz” Vaughan, IV serves in multiple executive leadership roles as Executive Director, Joint Rapid Acquisition Cell and Joint Production Accelerator Cell, Office of the Under Secretary of War for Acquisition and Sustainment, the Pentagon, Arlington, Virginia.
+He leads multidisciplinary teams responsible for driving rapid, strategically aligned solutions to urgent warfighter and partner needs and accelerating munitions production and industrial capacity to enable decisive action and victory.
+He serves as Executive Secretary for the Munitions Acceleration Task Force, the Warfighter Senior Integration Group, and other senior bodies supporting global operations and partner requirements.
+He is the senior defense official responsible for executing Rapid Acquisition Authorities for Joint Urgent and Emergent Operational Needs and leads the interagency Defense Assisted Acquisition process.
+As Director of Special National Programs, in coordination with the intelligence community, he advances non-traditional acquisition approaches to strengthen the defense industrial base, expand global supply chains with allies and partners, and advance wartime production capabilities.

+Maj.
 Gen. Vaughan completed Reserve Officer Training Corps at Rensselaer Polytechnic Institute and later earned his commission as top graduate from Air National Guard officer training.
-He held numerous deployed, command, and staff leadership positions at the squadron, group, wing, and joint task force levels, including command of a flying wing.
-He has extensive humanitarian assistance, disaster relief, and security cooperation, experience, including private sector roles in engineering, technology start-ups, and cross-cultural negotiation.
+He held numerous operational, command and staff leadership positions at the squadron, group, wing, and joint task force levels, including command of a flying wing.
+His career spans combat, contingency, humanitarian assistance, disaster relief and security cooperation operations, as well as private sector experience in manufacturing, engineering, and technology ventures, providing a unique perspective bridging military operations, industry and global partnerships.

 EDUCATION